Modern Indian History MCQ for SSC, WBCS, UPSC

 d.
 Lord Linlithgo

-Lord Dalhousie introduced ‘The Doctrine of Lapse’ to deal with Hindu states.
+Lord Dalhousie introduced ‘The Doctrine of Lapse’ to annex states.

 When did Indo-China war occur in?